sermelo/Highcliff-SDK/README.md

 # SDK-Python
-Python version of a microservice Software Development Kit (SDK) for the Foundation System
+Python version of a microservice Software Development Kit (SDK) for the Highcliff intelligent environment system

 ## Overview